dantheman213/opus-server/README.md

 # Opus Server

-A lightweight HTTP audio server.
+A lightweight HTTP audio management and streaming server for a private music library.

 ## Introduction